-The Senior Leadership Team at CCSA is comprised of nine people.
+The Senior Leadership Team at CCSA is comprised of eight people.
 They are responsible for ensuring CCSA achieves its strategic goals.
 The team develops strategic directions that align with the mandate of the organization and its core functions.

 Rita Notarandrea, Chief Executive Officer

 Rita is responsible for setting the strategic direction of the organization and its overall management.
 She is accountable for the performance of CCSA, its projects, programs, staff and associates.
 In partnership with the Chair, Rita enables the Board of Directors to fulfill its governance role, and facilitates the optimum interaction between management and the Board of Directors.
 She also provides direction for the formulation of CCSA's mission, strategy and annual objectives, and leadership in their achievement.

 Rhowena Martin, Vice-President, Operations and Strategies

 Rhowena provides operational leadership and direction in implementing the organization’s mandate to address substance use and addiction.
 She gives ongoing strategic leadership and advice to the CEO, while using strong business and operational planning to cultivate organizational excellence and efficiency.
 She also oversees the Public Affairs and Communications, Information Systems and Web Services, Quality and Performance Measurement, and Human Resources divisions.